This is the multi-page printable view of this section. Click here to print.

 Add KrknCtl Input Json

-This file adds every enviornment variable that is set up for krkn-hub to be defined as a flag to the krknctl cli command.
+This file adds every environment variable that is set up for krkn-hub to be defined as a flag to the krknctl cli command.
 There are a number of different type of variables that you can use, each with their own required fields.
 See below for an example of the different variable types

 Enum Type Required Key/Values